TortugaAttack/thoughts/devops-on-github.md

-# Devops using maven and mkdocs for documentation
+# CI using maven and mkdocs for documentation

 This will setup your github pages, creating automatically releases and publishes packages as soon as you merge into `main` The website will then contain the following assuming the version in your pom is VERSION_IN_POM: